Imran4424/Machine-Learning/README.md

 We have a model defined up to some parameters and learning is going to be the execution of a computer program to optimize the parameters of the model using the training data or past experience.

+Data is really important for machine learning because machine learning relys on past experience.

 Machine Learning

 - Grew out of work in AI